 Before you start your Vietnam solo travel itinerary, take a look at some of these useful travel tips for travelling alone to Vietnam:

-- Vietnam’s official currency is the đồng (₫).
+- Vietnam’s official currency is the đồng (₫) or VDN.
 Many places will only accept cash.
 You can get money from ATMs or exchange money with USD.

 - The standard voltage is 110/220 V. The power socket types A, C and D, can be used in Vietnam.
-Check here to determine if you need to bring a travel adapter.
+Check if you need to bring a travel adapter to Vietnam.

 - Purchase a SIM card once you arrive in Vietnam.
 Learn how to choose the best SIM card in Vietnam for all your travel needs.